rolldone/remote-pipeline/note.md

 ## Features:
-  #### Phase 1
+  #### Phase 1 Goal:
+  - [MainFeature] : Running the pipeline tasks within execution to the host target
-  - Github or famous repos integration
+  - [MainFeature] : On manage pipeline can get repo from Github or famous repositories info
-  - Also can download zip and deploy by commit sha on execution
+  - [MainFeature] : On pipeline running, with info from manage pipeline, download git zip and deploy by commit sha on execution, and send it to the host target
-  - Notification script
+  - [MainFeature] : On pipeline running, can download which file on target host to the pipeline running folder.
+  - [MainFeature] : Enable webhook
-  #### Phase 2
+  #### Phase 2 Goal:
-  - Dynamic environment value by api request
+  - [MainFeature] : On pipeline running, can override variable environment value by api request with schema from variable.
-  - Connection hopping and Create tunnel for instant connection
+  - [ExtraFeature] : On host, can use Ssh Connection hopping and Create tunnel for instant connection
-  - Ansible integration
+  - [ExtraFeature] : Ansible integration

-\
-&nbsp;

-## Scenario crud:
-### execution:
-  - Delete execution will delete storage/executions/[execution_id]
-  - Delete queue relation with this execution
-### pipeline:
-  - Delete pipeline will display dialog warning if have relation with pipeline_item, execution, and etc, and have two option:
-    - Yes => will delete the all relation with this pipeline
-    - No => just keep like that
-### pipeline_item:
-  - Delete pipeline will display dialog warning if have relation with pipeline_item, execution, and etc, and have two option:
-    - Yes => will delete the all relation with this pipeline
-    - No => just keep like that
-### pipeline_task:
-  - Delete pipeline will display dialog warning if have relation with pipeline_item, execution, and etc, and have two option:
-    - Yes => will delete only have contain pipeline_task on execution

 \
 &nbsp;